lemire/StronglyUniversalStringHashing/README.md

 ```

-This software includes the experimental code from
+This software includes the experimental code from the following research papers...

 * Daniel Lemire and Owen
 Kaser, [Faster 64-bit universal hashing using carry-less